-Living in London’s travel Zones 1 and 2 may mean you are surrounded by many of the London’s key attractions and technically closer to most places in terms of physical distance, there are many areas outside of these central travel zones which offer excellent communications making travel times similar to the inner zones, one of those is London Zone 3.
+Living in London’s travel Zones 1 and 2 may mean you are surrounded by many of the London’s key attractions and technically closer to most places in terms of physical distance, there are many areas outside of these central travel zones which offer excellent communication making travel times similar to the inner zones, one of those is London Zone 3.

-If you’d like to live somewhere that feels a little more suburban whilst not compromising on the connections to central London a property in Zone 3 might be ideal.
+If you’d like to live somewhere that feels a little more suburban whilst not compromising on the connections to central London property in Zone 3 might be ideal.
 We consider the best locations to buy a home in London’s travel Zone 3.

 Highgate centre is referred to as a ‘village’ and for good reason, it is very pretty, has retained much of the historic character, is filled with boutique shops and independent stores and has many popular, charming public houses.

 Homes around Highgate village are largely Georgian, with large Victorian and Edwardian properties and some modern homes too.
 Many of the houses are detached and boast large gardens.

 Schools in and around Highgate are second to none; several of the state-run schools are highly rated and there are excellent independents too, schools include Highgate and Channing.

 Highgate also benefits from having Hampstead Heath right on the doorstep along with other green spaces.

 In terms of transport, Highgate is located on the High Barnet branch of the Northern Line, it takes roughly 15 minutes to reach the West End and around 20 minutes to reach The City.